francescaansell/HumanResourceManagement/README.md

 The use case this application is supporting is Create New Employee.
 (That use case can be tested by clicking request account).

 If you make a new account you will be able to login with it.

+THERE CAN ONLY BE ONE ADMIN ours will be jenhod 12345